inBeat/inbeat-website/content/top-influencers/instagram/nutrition/argentina/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Argentina In 2022
+title: Top 10 Nutrition Instagram Influencers In Argentina in 2023
 description: >-
-  Find top nutrition Instagram influencers in Argentina in 2022.
+  Find top nutrition Instagram influencers in Argentina in 2023.
 Most popular hashtags: #nutrition #nutricion #fitness.
 platform: Instagram
 hits: 122
 text_top: See the best Instagram accounts on inBeat.